 NEW TO MEDITATION?
 Visit our Resource page for more information about the type of meditation we practice at the Meditation Circle.

 COST & DONATIONS: There is no cost to join the circle.
-We do accept donations in a box titled ‘dana’ (a Pali word that connotes generosity) to offer to the Unitarians for their kind use of the space and also to help defray the costs of occasionally bringing Buddhist monks to town.
-The same goes for the PeaceTree Center, where you will find donation jars on tables in the center.
+We do accept donations in a box titled ‘Dana’ (a Pali word that denotes generosity) that are offered to the Unitarians for their kind use of the space and also to help defray the costs of occasionally bringing Buddhist monks to town.

 JOIN THE CIRCLE: We should note, that sometimes it resembles an oblong or parallelogram, but the Meditation Parallelogram didn’t have quite the right sound.